The Basics of Sacroiliac Mobilization

 Course Description

-This course takes a complex region of the body that's often not taught well in school and simplifies the assessment and treatment approach.
-You'll leave the course confident in your ability to assess and treat the SI joint with highly effective techniques that produce immediate results.
+This course takes a complex region of the body, which is often not taught well in school, and simplifies its assessment and treatment approach.
+You'll leave confident in your ability to assess and treat the SI joint with highly effective techniques that produce immediate results!
+We'll break down the biomechanics of the pelvic girdle complex and how it contributes to low back pain, both theoretically and using specific case study examples.
+You'll then practice several different diagnostic tests through static and movement assessments to help guide your treatment.
+Treatment techniques cover pubic, iliosacral, and sacral dysfunctions plus more, giving new and seasoned clinicians a comprehensive way of treating the area.

 At the completion of this seminar, the participant will be able to: